 EL progress in ELD is assessed annually using the ELPAC.
 Once a student has met the district re-designation criteria for language proficiency and academic achievement in ELA, teachers consults with the family and recommends re-designation.
-In the past four years, the student's academic achievement was monitored and interventions were provided as needed to maintain their success in the classroom.
+For the following four years, the student's academic achievement is monitored and interventions are provided as needed to maintain their success in the classroom.